kayedm/html-document-template/README.md

-# html-document-template
+# Document Template
-Template for document style html
+This is a document template using html and css

+## Features
+- Responsive design
+- Clean and modern look